 Even on Bike to Work Day, employee commutes aren't considered part of their employment.
 Attorney Denise Elliott of the law firm McNees Wallace & Nurick, LLC explains, “For employees with fixed places of employment (i.e., they go to the same office every day), the commute to and from work is not considered to be ‘in the course and scope of employment,’" she says.
 “Injuries sustained during the commute are not covered by the Workers' Compensation Act.
 This rule applies equally to those commuting in cars, biking to work, walking to work, etc.”

-So when can an employee make a Workers' Comp claim if they're injured on a back?
+So when can an employee make a workers' comp claim if they're injured on a bike?

 “If the employee is running errands or deliveries for their employer and this is part of their job, then yes, any injuries sustained while performing the duties would be covered under the Act,” says Elliott.
 “They are furthering the interests of the employer by doing their job.
 It does not matter whether the employee is making the deliveries in a car, on a bike, or by foot.”

-The takeaway: Workers’ Compensation Insurance can cover injuries that happen while an employee is traveling as part of their job (i.e., making deliveries or running errands).
+The takeaway: Workers’ compensation insurance can cover injuries that happen while an employee is traveling as part of their job (making deliveries or running errands).

 These cases have become very fact specific, and if the employee can show that there is a “reasonable connection” between their injury and the job, they may be entitled to benefits.

 The takeaway: Create clear travel policies that specify what activities are considered work-related, Oberly suggests.
-“Ideally, employers should guard against sending employees on causal missions and errands unless absolutely necessary.”
+“Ideally, employers should guard against sending employees on casual missions and errands unless absolutely necessary.”